-At some point your dog may no longer feel the need to look at or react to the trigger you’ve conditoned them away from.
+At some point your dog may no longer feel the need to look at or react to the trigger you’ve conditioned them away from.
 With any unwanted reaction, you are slowly teaching the dog that good things come from positive behavior, which is in this case, the absence of the negative behavior.

 5. Offer Mental Stimulation Games

-If your dog is struggling with unwanted reactive behavior it can be difficult to provide necessary physical exercise as you cannot let your him off-leash, take him to dog parks, or even visit a doggy daycare.
+If your dog is struggling with unwanted reactive behavior, it can be difficult to provide necessary physical exercise as you cannot let your him off-leash, take him to dog parks, or even visit a doggy daycare.

 Reactive dogs can really benefit from mental challenges like solving game puzzles using intelligent thinking and ‘dog-smarts’ rather than negative brute force.

 Problem solving strategies like hidden-treat-games where food or a variety of objects are totally or partially hidden under towels, under plastic cups, under cardboard boxes, in paper towel rolls and your dog has to solve these puzzles by finding the hidden object.

 This may seem trivial to you or I but by repeating these games teaches them to pay attention to their problem solving strategy and make an effort to remember.

 Dogs that have experience in solving puzzles multiple times tend to memorize new behaviors quicker and that makes training other behaviors easier for both the dog and the owner.

 6. Calm Your Dog’s Anxiety with This Natural Supplement

 At the core of a dog’s ‘reactive’ behavior is a learned response that comes from a habit of improper conditioning.